-We are also offering to those purchasers whose purchase of shares of our common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, up to 3,525,641 pre-funded warrants (and the shares of common stock issuable upon the exercise of the pre-funded warrants), in lieu of the shares of our common stock that would result in ownership in excess of 4.99%, pre-funded warrants to purchase shares of our common stock.
+We are also offering to those purchasers whose purchase of shares of our common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock following the consummation of this offering, the opportunity to purchase, if they so choose, up to 4,444,444 pre-funded warrants (and the shares of common stock issuable upon the exercise of the pre-funded warrants), in lieu of the shares of our common stock that would result in ownership in excess of 4.99%, pre-funded warrants to purchase shares of our common stock and base warrants to purchase shares of our common stock.
 Each pre-funded warrant is being sold together with the same base warrant described above being sold with each share of common stock.
 Each pre-funded warrant will have an exercise price of \$0.01 per share and will be immediately exercisable until the pre-funded warrant is exercised in full.
 The pre-funded warrants and base warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
 There can be no assurance that we will sell any of the pre-funded warrants being offered.
 For each pre-funded warrant sold, the number of shares of common stock we are offering will be decreased on a one-for-one basis.
-Because a base warrant to purchase 0.75 of a share of our common stock is being sold together in this offering will not change as a result of a change in the mix of the shares of our common stock and pre-funded warrants sold.
+Because a base warrant to purchase 0.75 of a share of our common stock is being sold together in this offering with each share of common stock and, in the alternative, each pre-funded warrant, the number of base warrants sold in this offering will not change as a result of a change in the mix of the shares of our common stock and pre-funded warrants sold.

 Our common stock is listed on The NASDAQ Capital Market ("NASDAQ") under the symbol "CLSN."
-On February 13, 2017, the last reported closing sale price of our common stock on NASDAQ was \$0.39 per share.
+On February 10, 2017, the last reported closing sale price of our common stock on NASDAQ was \$0.45 per share.
 There is no established trading market for the base warrants or the pre-funded warrants.
 We do not plan on applying to list the base warrants or the pre-funded warrants on NASDAQ, any national securities exchange or any other nationally recognized trading system.
 Without an active trading market, the liquidity of the base warrants and the pre-funded warrants will be limited.